Five Contemporary Folk Songs Written by Jimmy MacCarthy

 Mary Black Sings Bright Blue Rose

-Mary Black is a singer who is known for her rendition of contemporary folk songs as well as music in other styles.
+Mary Black is a singer who is known for her rendition of traditional and contemporary folk songs as well as music in other styles.

 As I Leave Behind Neidin